Make me to know your ways, O Lord; teach me your paths. ~Psalm 25:4 (ESV)

 Don’t take unnecessary risks if the trail is obstructed: Another situation demanding extra precaution is when you encounter obstructions on the trail such as creek crossings, blown down trees, slides, or wash outs that require you to detour around.
 If an obvious path is not evident take your time looking for a safe and clear way through, but don’t venture too far and risk losing the trail completely.

-One of many creek crossings you’ll find in Red River Gorge this one along part of the Sheltowee Trace National Recreation Trail.
+One of many creek crossings you’ll find in Red River Gorge this one on Chimney Top Creek on the Sheltowee Trace National Recreation Trail.

 Night navigation is dangerous in areas with high cliffs.